sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ## Overview of Kernel-based Virtual Machine (KVM) (Part 2/2)

 - KVM converts Linux into a type-1 (bare-metal) hypervisor.
-- Every VM is implemented as a regular Linux process, scheduled by the standard Linux scheduler, with dedicated irtual hardware components.
+- Every VM is implemented as a regular Linux process, scheduled by the standard Linux scheduler, with dedicated virtual hardware components.

 <!--
 Some speaker notes here that might be useful.